matscipy.opls

 Get the center of mass.

-If scaled=True the center of mass in scaled coordinates is returned.
+• scaled (bool) – If True, the center of mass in scaled coordinates is returned.

 get_chemical_formula(mode='hill', empirical=False)